modir/using-laminas-framework-book/version2/docs/uploads.md

 {width=80%}
 ![Figure 10.6.
 Opening an Image in Natural Size](images/uploads/image_preview.png)

-T> You may find the *Image Gallery* complete example in the *Form Demo* sample web application T> bundled with this book.
+> You may find the *Image Gallery* complete example in the *Form Demo* sample web application
+> bundled with this book.

 ## Summary